-For children in the EYFS and Primary phase they will receive a stamp for their positive behaviour.
+Children in all phases will receive a stamp for their positive behaviour; these are based on the Avanti Virtues.
 All children will have their own stamp chart.
-From Reception - Year 6 children who gain a completed row of stamps on their chart (5) will receive a point for their house team.
+From Reception - Year 6, children who gain a completed row of stamps on their chart (5) will receive a point for their house team.
 From the start of their educational journey, we encourage our pupils to be aware of their own behaviours and how this affects others.
 The house point system positively engages children in teamwork.